 One thing worth bearing in mind is that if you were offered payment of £1,000 or £1,100 in a week’s time, you may feel there is a higher probability of receiving the £1,000 now, rather than £1,100 in a week’s time.
 For a firm getting payment for bills, they would rather have money now, rather than the riskier option of getting payment + interest in the future.

 - Insufficient saving for pensions.
 We discount the value of future pension payments and save insufficiently

 - Consumption of demerit goods.
 We ignore future health costs for the short-run utility of enjoying the drug.

 - Delaying decisions.
 Given a choice between doing a project now, when we have time, we may put off until last moment, when we are tired and can’t do as well.

 - Nudges.
 Governments/pension companies may give us incentives to nudge us into taking out pension commitments.

-- Highlight of costs.
-Government campaigns to highlight costs of consuming demerit goods or taxes to make them less palatable.
+- Highlight costs of goods.
+Government campaigns to highlight the costs of consuming demerit goods or taxes to make them less palatable.